adampresley/imagemetadata/README.md

 # Image Metadata

 This is a small library that pulls metadata from images.
-Metadata includes things like EXIF and XMP data.
+Metadata includes things like IPTC, EXIF and XMP data.
 It does this using other, well established libraries, then normalizes the data into a single structure.

 ## 🚀 Getting Started